FEliuyg/learngit/README.md

-git is a version control system. add a line. test1. this is dev branch.
+git is a version control system. add a line. test2. this is master branch.